mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 #### 3.3.2 `Image Generations (advanced)` {#imagegenerations-advanced}

 The microflow activity `Image Generations (advanced)` can be used in cases where the above-mentioned microflows do not provide enough support or flexibility.
 The interface of this operation resembles the API interface.
 The construction of the request and handling of the response must be implemented in a custom way.
-One accompanying microflow is available to construct the input for the microflow:
+The accompanying microflow `ImageGenerationsRequest_Create` is available to construct the request object as an input for the operation.

-* `ImageGenerationsRequest_Create` is used to create the request object.

-The construction of the request and handling of the response must be implemented in a custom way.

 For technical details, see the [Technical reference](#image-generations-advanced-technical) section.